go-gorm/gorm.io/pages/docs/v2_release_note.md

 #### Batch Insert

-* Use slice data with `Create` will generate a single SQL statement to insert all the data and backfill primary key values
+To efficiently insert large number of records, pass a slice to the `Create` method.
+GORM will generate a single SQL statement to insert all the data and backfill primary key values, hook methods will be invoked too.
-* If those data contain associations, all associations will be upserted with another SQL
-* Batch inserted data will call its `Hooks` methods (Before/After Create/Save)

 ```go
 var users = []User{{Name: "jinzhu1"}, {Name: "jinzhu2"}, {Name: "jinzhu3"}}